-It is the obligation of the school district to provide a thorough system of education so that each student has the opportunity to reach his/her fullest potential.
+It is the obligation of St. Lucie Public Schools to provide a thorough system of education so that each student has the opportunity to reach his/her fullest potential.
 The district-approved curriculum form the basis of instruction for each student so that each is sufficiently well educated to contribute to society, be productive in the workforce, and continue their education in pursuit of their career or interests.

-Components of the St. Lucie County Public Schools thorough system of education:
+Components of St. Lucie County Public Schools thorough system of education:

 • A positive school climate conducive to learning.